Reviews play a critical role in the current business economy. A recent Birdeye study shows that:

 Birdeye and Google partnership to combat review gating

 Birdeye has partnered with Google and has API integrations for each step of the review process.
-That means a private API integration for getting new reviews, API integration for automated review response, and API integration to display maps and reviews on your business profile.
+That includes a private API integration for getting new reviews, automating review response, and displaying maps and reviews on your business profile.

-In addition, Birdeye also integrates with CRM software such as Salesforce, HubSpot ServiceTitan, and Yardi to seamlessly automate review request solicitation and generate new reviews in one place.
+In addition, Birdeye also integrates with CRM software such as Salesforce, HubSpot, ServiceTitan, and Yardi.
+Such integration helps to automate review request solicitation and generate new reviews in one place.

 If you’re a channel partner or reseller, review gating is still bad

-If you have chosen Birdeye as your trusted partner for reputation management or customer experience management, it’s our responsibility to make sure you and your businesses are compliant with the policies of all third-party platforms — be it Google, Facebook, or any vertical-specific review site.
+In that case, it’s our responsibility to ensure that you and your businesses comply with the policies of all third-party platforms— be it Google, Facebook, or any vertical-specific review site.
 Review gating is harmful to you and your customers for the same reasons listed above.

 FAQs on review gating

 Review gating is a practice where businesses filter customer feedback or reviews before publicly posting them.
-It involves soliciting customer feedback and selectively displaying only positive reviews while suppressing negative ones.
+It involves soliciting customer feedback and selectively displaying more positive reviews while suppressing negative ones.

 Review gating is generally considered unethical and against the guidelines of most review platforms, including Google and Yelp.
-These platforms discourage businesses from selectively displaying reviews, as they can mislead consumers and compromise the authenticity of the review process.
+Google review gating policy discourage businesses from selectively displaying reviews, as they can mislead consumers.

 Review gating is frowned upon because it distorts the overall perception of a business’s reputation by hiding negative feedback.
-This can mislead potential customers and undermine the trust and transparency that online reviews are meant to provide.
+This can mislead potential customers and undermine the importance that unbiased reviews are meant to provide.

-If a business is caught using review gating, review platforms may take various actions, including removing its reviews, penalizing its visibility, or even suspending its account.
-This can significantly impact the business’s online presence and credibility.
+If a business is caught using review gating, review platforms may take various actions.
+These include removing its reviews, penalizing its visibility, or even suspending its account.
+This can significantly impact the business’s online presence and cause a loss of valuable insights and credibility.

 Instead of review gating, businesses can focus on: